Arisercubick/Chiikawa/README.md

 - Quiz navigation buttons have distinct colors and sizes, all styled via CSS.
 - Loading screen cycles through multiple messages for a playful experience.
 - All styles are centralized in CSS files for easier maintenance.
+- Story page grid and sections now use viewport units and always fit the screen on mobile.
+- Story sections are direct children of the grid container for proper grid placement.
+- Footer styling clarified: use either `<footer id="footer">` or CSS selector `footer` for consistent appearance.